Media Relations Tips from Consumer Electronics Reporter Walt Mossberg

-This is an exclusive interview with Walt Mossberg of the Wall Street Journal, who Newsweeks calls “the most powerful arbiter of consumer tastes in the computer world today,” who Time magazine calls “the most influential computer journalist” and who Rolling Stone calls “the most powerful columnist in technology.”
+This is an exclusive interview with Walt Mossberg of the Wall Street Journal, who Newsweeks called “the most powerful arbiter of consumer tastes in the computer world today,” who Time magazine called “the most influential computer journalist” and who Rolling Stone called “the most powerful columnist in technology.”

 I recorded this one-on-one interview with the journalist who was one of the world’s most influential personal technology and consumer electronics tastemaker at the very first Ted Conference.

-6:25 – Mossberg on the impact of the web on the journalism industry, emphasizing its role in shaping contemporary media relations practices.
+6:25 – Mossberg reflects on the profound influence of the web on the journalism industry, emphasizing its role in shaping contemporary media relations practices.

 7:01 – Mossberg articulates his preferences and pet peeves regarding corporate websites, highlighting the need for user-friendly designs in enhancing media relations efforts.

 14:20 – Exploring the significance of the blogosphere, Mossberg underscores its transformative role in diversifying voices and perspectives within media relations.

 15:40 – Mossberg celebrates the diversity of voices that the blogosphere fosters, showcasing the evolving landscape of media relations as it engages a wide array of contributors.